A place to share thoughts and ideas about Dungeons and Dragons

 Bronze can be used to create any medium or light armor made entirely of metal or that has metal components.
 It protects a creature as well as steel armor does.
 Bronze armor has the same weight as normal steel armor of its type.

-Bronze weapons have the same weight and do the same damage as steel weapons of the same type.
+Bronze weapons are cast, not forged so the larger ones (great sword and longsword) may be rare in your campaign.
+Bronze weapons have the same weight as steel weapons of the same type.
 Whenever a bronze weapon or piece of ammunition hits an object, the hit only does half damage.

 Armor and Weapons made from bronze cost the same as those made from steel.